Criminal Justice Reform

-- Mount legal defenses and create protections for those in most danger from our broken and systemically racist criminal justice system.
+- Mount legal defenses and create protections for those in most danger from our broken and systemically racist criminal legal system.

-- Advocate for positive, impactful criminal justice reform and aggressively pursue positive change to preserve everyone’s constitutional rights.
+- Advocate for positive, impactful criminal legal system reform and aggressively pursue positive change to preserve everyone’s constitutional rights.

-- Shine a light on the systemic practices and shattered promises of our justice system by bringing awareness to the public.
+- Shine a light on the systemic practices and shattered promises of our legal system by bringing awareness to the public.